-An Orillia Power customer's electricity was interrupted for 3.63 hours on average in 2017 not counting events of loss of supply to Orillia Power's service area outside of our control (0.52 in 2016).
+In 2018, an Orillia Power customer's electricity was interrupted for 1.43 hours on average not counting events of loss of supply to Orillia Power's service area outside of our control.
 The average number of hours that power to a customer is interrupted (i.e. duration) is a measure of system reliability or the ability of a system to perform its required function.
 Orillia Power did not meet our target of 1.00 shown on the Scorecard which is based on our performance over the 5-year period 2010 to 2014.